backgammon-java-ai/backg_java2012/README.txt

 ...High priority
+[ ]our startGameStrategy doesn't check that it is actually choosing possible moves: to fix this note that legitStartLoc doesn't check whether we have a blot on the point in question, so any attempt to say "if such&such move is possible" has to check LegitStartLoc AND check that we have a blot on the point in question.
+[ ]fix ai's switchStrategy , which now only chooses PointBuildStrategy.
 [ ]See how long it takes to create and score and rank 100 (non-default) Boards!
 [ ]The value of a board should include pip count factored in some how!
 Oh, it does implicitly since there will be fewer protection points with a blot bumped out to the bar.